starnight/LoRa/README.md

 # LoRa
-This is a LoRa Linux kernel module with file operation interfaces.
+This is a LoRa device driver as a Linux kernel module with file operation interfaces.

 ## Compatible Chips
 * Semtech SX1276/77/78/79